What Are Power Tools?

 - Enables perfectly straight cuts not possible by hand

-- Great for structural work like floor joists or roof rafters
+- Great for structural work like floor joists, roof rafters, and stair treads

 - Pay attention to blade direction and safety guards